Cards for Cancer has closed for 2017.

 - Each year we will chose a new cancer charity to raise money for.

 - 50% of the profits will go towards the charity.
-This is because, as a one-woman-band, I need to take considerable time off to manage the project and need to support myself!
+This is because, as a one-person-band, I need to take considerable time off to manage the project and need to support myself!
 In the future, the amount donated to the project will increase considerably until I can eventually donate as much of the profits as possible.

 - Eventually I would like other artists to get involved, so if you are interested or know someone who might be, send me an email to get in touch (email@example.com)